 In addition, Keene is a college town.
 There are a lot of students in Keene attending college, and as a result Keene provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The per capita income in Keene in 2010 was $29,366, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,464 for a family of four.
+The per capita income in Keene in 2018 was $33,958, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,832 for a family of four.
 However, Keene contains both very wealthy and poor people as well.

 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Keene residents report their race to be White, followed by Asian.
-Important ancestries of people in Keene include English, German, French , and Italian.
+The greatest number of Keene residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Keene include Irish, English, Italian, French, and French Canadian.

 The most common language spoken in Keene is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.